“I’m starting to remember who I was before you convinced me I was worthless.”

 Abusers have common characteristics and are in control of what they are doing.

 Abusers usually abuse people close to themselves – their loved ones.
 They save the abuse for when they are alone with their victims.
 Then, they can start and stop their abusive behaviour as they want.
 They will aim their abuse at places on the victim’s body where it won’t easily show – for example, hitting you on your head.
-They feel guilty about their actions, although they fear being exposed and caught.
+They feel guilty about their actions but fear being exposed and caught.

 Types of abuse